jkenney1123/Bayesian-Final-Exam/README.md

 ### Question 1.4
 - Analyze observed gear lifetime data to find and graph the posterior distribution.
 Calculate the posterior mean, variance, and a 95% posterior interval for the Weibull parameter θ using both analytical and numerical methods.

 # Bayesian Change-Point Model Analysis for Coal Mining Disaster Data
+# Problem 2
 ## Objective
 The objective of this project is to fit a hierarchical change-point model to analyze the number of coal mining disasters in Great Britain from 1851 to 1962.
 Our analysis aims to identify potential shifts in disaster occurrence rates and to estimate the posterior distributions of the parameters involved.
 ## Project Overview